Model categories structures from rigid objects in exact categories: Introduction

 \begin{coro} We deduce from this that there is a homotopy calculus of fractions in the sense of Radulescu-Banu in \cite{R}. \end{coro}

-With this result, Radulescu-Banu gives a theoretical interpretation to the results of Buan and Marsh in \cite{BM1} concerning the calculus of fractions.
+The latter result gives a theoretical interpretation to the results of Buan and Marsh in \cite{BM1} concerning the calculus of fractions.

 The paper is organised as follows: In the first part, we get interested in the exact case.
 Section $1$ is devoted to the study of $\mathrm{pr}\M$.
 Then in section $2$, we focus on weak equivalences and fibrations.
-In section $3$ we set the factorization.
+In section $3$ we give explicit factorizations.
 Section $4$ is devoted to the cofibrant replacements and the homotopy relation.
-The two last sections of this part consist in the proof the the prefibration structure (theorem \ref{th:pref}) and the theorem of Quillen (\ref{coro:pref}).
+The last two sections of this part consist in the proof of the prefibration structure (Theorem \ref{th:pref}) and the theorem of Quillen (\ref{coro:pref}).

-In the second part, we take the particular case of Frobenius categories.
+In the second part, we consider the particular case of Frobenius categories.
 In section $1$, we give additionnal properties of $\mathrm{pr}\M$ that hold in this more specific setup.
 Then, in section $2$, we show a caracterization of weak equivalences.
 Section $3$ deals with fibrations and cofibrations, and in section $4$, we find the second factorization.
 Finally, in section $5$, we show the model structure on the Frobenius category.